Proposed high-speed rail by country: Australia

 Since the 1980s, there have been several proposals to develop an HSR line between Sydney and Canberra (via Sydney Airport and Canberra Airport) to link the cities and provide an effective second airport for Sydney.
 The line is proposed to continue to Melbourne, possibly via Melbourne Airport.
-The SYD-MEL air-traffic corridor is one of the world's busiest, and HSR would provide faster city-center-to-city-center travel times than flights.
+The SYD-MEL air-traffic corridor is one of the world's busiest, and HSR would provide faster city-centre-to-city-centre travel times than flights.
 In September 2010, Infrastructure Partnership Australia (IPA) and AECOM proposed an east-coast very-fast-train corridor from the Sunshine Coast and Brisbane to Sydney, Canberra and Melbourne.

 The proposed 71-km Geelong Line (Melbourne-Geelong) would have a maximum speed of 300 km/h and enter service during the 2020s.

 In May 2022, a leaked government document contained a draft for a 250 km/h Sydney-Wollongong-Newcastle rail network.
 Travel time between Parramatta and Newcastle would be reduced from 2.5 hours to one hour, and a Parramatta-Gosford trip would take 25 minutes; Parramatta to Canberra would take 90 minutes.

+In November 2025, Infrastructure Australia approved plans to develop a high-speed railway to Newcastle via the Central Coast that were proposed by the high speed rail authority.